-IN RE: EVAN BRIAN CROCKER AND MICHAEL SHAHBAZI V. NAVIENT SOLUTIONS, LLC AND NAVIENT CREDIT FINANCE CORPORATION
+IN RE: EVAN BRIAN CROCKER V. NAVIENT SOLUTIONS, LLC AND NAVIENT CREDIT FINANCE CORPORATION

-A lawsuit alleging that some student loan debtors who have declared bankruptcy do not have to pay back some of their loans—and may have refunds coming to them
+A lawsuit alleging that some student loan debtors who have declared bankruptcy do not have to pay back some of their loans has settled – borrowers who were discharged from bankruptcy in the United States Court of Appeals for the Fifth Circuit will receive relief.

 - Private educational loans made to students attending non-Title IV accredited schools; and